The Oxford band's second album of the year is due in October

 “The lyrical threads are through both records,” frontman Yannis Philippakis told NME.
 “It’s not yin and yang or anything corny like that.
 You can also tell that it’s a band working in the same space over the same period of time.
 If you were to put it crudely, the first record is probably more keyboard-driven and has slightly more of a new wave feel to it.
 Then album two has more of the heavier rock frenetic energy. “

-What will Foals’ fifth album sound like?
+What will the rest of Foals’ new album sound like?

-What will Foals’ fifth album explore lyrically?
+What will Foals new album explore lyrically?

 Speaking at Oxford Union in October 2017, Yannis discussed “certain events that have happened here and in America, and generally the global climate,” citing a Twitter account called Extinction Symbol as something that ‘keeps him up at night’.